-The final active collaboration seeking to build an interferometric detector is Australian.
-The Australian Consortium for Interferometric Gravitational Astronomy (ACIGA) has begun the establishment of a site for the Australian International Gravitational-wave Observatory (AIGO) [21] on an 8 km by 8 km parcel at Gingin, Western Australia (70 km north of Perth).
-Construction began in 1999, and a substantial facility (including roads, clean room laboratories, workshops, and a visitor accommodation) now in place.
-An education and astronomy centre opened 2003.
-Currently, they are operating an 80m long interferometer for testing the effects of high optical power, in support of the Advanced LIGO program [22].
+(AIGO) [21] on an 8 km by 8 km parcel at Gingin, Western Australia (70 km north of Perth).
+Construction began in 1999 and a substantial facility (including roads, clean room laboratories, workshops and a visitor accommodation) is now in place.
+An education and astronomy center opened in 2003.
+Currently, they are operating an 80 m long interferometer for testing the effects of high optical power, in support of the Advanced LIGO program [22].